 Need help filing a Spousal Property Petition

-If you need help filing a Spousal Property Petition, contact Coleman & Horowitt, LLP.
+If you need help filing a Spousal Property Petition, hire a Kern County Probate Attorney.
+Contact Coleman & Horowitt, LLP.
 Coleman & Horowitt has offices in Bakersfield, Fresno, Visalia, and Los Angeles.
 See all locations on the company website.